snoushath/AII2022/README.md

 The code base currently has the following issue:

-*The dataset is unable to be pushed due to larger size.
+*The OASIS dataset is unable to be pushed due to larger size.
 The users can email the author of the code repo: noushath.mys@gmail.com